sirdog3355/EnduraBot/zensical/docs/hosting-yourself.md

 ## Bot setup and invitation
 !!! warning
     It is best practice to *not* give bots the `Administrator` permission unless it is *needed* and you trust the bot.
-Strictly speaking, EnduraBot should not *need* it, but because EnduraBot is developed for a single low-risk Discord server, effort was not put into responsibly limiting it's required permissions.
+Strictly speaking, EnduraBot should not *need* it, but because EnduraBot is developed for a specific single low-traffic Discord server, effort was not put into responsibly limiting it's required permissions.

 Before we do anything with EnduraBot's code you'll need a bot application through the [Discord developer portal](https://discord.com/developers/applications) in order to allow the bot to join a server.

 Once at the portal click `New Application`, give the bot a name (presumably you'll name it `EnduraBot`), agree to the *Developer Terms of Service* and *Developer Policy*, then click `Create`.
-On the new screen retype the bot's name and optionally provide an avatar.[^1]
+On the new screen retype the bot's name and optionally provide an avatar.

 Now, navigate to the `Bot` tab located on the left of the screen.
 Scroll down and enable the `Presence Intent`, `Server Members Intent`, and `Message Content Intent`.
 Then, scroll back up and click `Reset Token`.

-Once you confirm you wish to reset the token you should see a long string of letters and numbers appear.
+Once you confirm you wish to reset the token[^1] you should see a long string of letters and numbers appear.
 This is the bot token mentioned in the [requirements](#requirements) section.
 Hold onto it and store it in a secure place on your computer (such as a dedicated [password manager](https://en.wikipedia.org/wiki/Password_manager)).

-Next, go to the `OAuth2` tab.
+Next, go to the `OAuth2` tab located on the left of the screen.
 Scroll down to the `OAuth2 URL Generator` box and select the following:

 - `bot`
 - `applications.commands`